 There are plenty of things to do and see for all ages, abilities and interests in Tombstone Territorial Park.
 It's a popular destination for hiking, car camping, backcountry camping, wildlife viewing and winter recreation.

-The Tombstone Interpretive Centre is open late May to September.
-Facilities include wheelchair-accessible toilets, a library, a gift shop, and outdoor information boards about trail conditions, bear safety, wildlife sightings and more.
+The Tombstone Interpretive Centre is open is open mid-May until mid-September.
+Facilities include wheelchair-accessible toilets, a gift shop and outdoor information boards about trail conditions, bear safety, wildlife sightings and more.
 You can also attend an interpretive guided hike or campfire program to further experience the cultural and natural history of the park.
-This is also where you can purchase maps, fishing licences and backcountry camping permits, and rent bear-proof food canisters (cash only).
-The centre also offers interpretive programs, special events and guided walks.
+This is also where you can purchase maps, fishing licences and backcountry camping permits.

-See Hike and camp in Tombstone Territorial Park for more information about facilities, recreational activities and how to reserve backcountry campgrounds.
+See Hike and camp at Tombstone Territorial Park for more information about facilities, recreational activities and how to reserve backcountry campgrounds.

-Tombstone Territorial Park's 2,200 km2 protect a unique wilderness of rugged peaks, permafrost landforms and abundant wildlife, all reflected in a rich First Nations culture.
+Tombstone Territorial Park's 2,200 square kilometres protect a unique wilderness of rugged peaks, permafrost landforms and abundant wildlife, all reflected in a rich First Nations culture.
 The area's Hän name Ddhäl Ch'èl Cha Nän means "ragged mountain land."
 The park is a legacy of the Tr'ondëk Hwëch'in Land Claim Agreement and lies within their Traditional Territory.

 The Dempster Highway bisects the park and provides an opportunity to view stunning arctic tundra landscapes and wildlife and access to hiking areas.
 The concentration of wide ecological niches has resulted in a diverse collection of flora and fauna uncommon at this latitude.

 For more information, view the related links, email firstname.lastname@example.org or phone: 867-993-7714 (Dawson), 867-667-5648 (Whitehorse), or toll free in the Yukon: 1-800-661-0408, extension 5648.